 - Look for potential: Many chateaux have numerous bedrooms, outbuildings and guest suites which could be used to generate income for the new owner.
 From chambres d'hotes to holiday rentals, if you want to welcome paying guests to your chateau, make sure you consider the practical side during your search.
 You might want to keep your visitors in one area of the property, away from your own space – and you need to think about access and parking, too.
 Speak to a knowledgeable agent about the income you could potentially generate before making your decision.

-- Use the right agent: unless you’re fluent in French, it’s a very good idea to find a bilingual estate agent, or someone who is used to dealing with real estate in France, to help you.
-Most French estate agents will have someone who speaks some English, but it may not be enough to get you through the complexities of buying a castle property, it's a specialist's job.
+- Use the right agent: unless you’re fluent in French, it’s a very good idea to find a bilingual estate agent, or someone who is used to dealing with real estate in France.
+Most French estate agents will have someone who speaks some English, but it may not be enough to get you through the complexities of buying a castle property, it's a specialist's job, trust us.

-If our tips have inspired you to find your perfect piece of history, take a look at our property list – including our many French chateaux, domaines and estates for sale in France – or contact us to find out more about how we can assist.
+If our tips have inspired you to find your perfect piece of history, take a look at our listings – including our selection of French chateaux, domaines & estates and register to receive alerts of new castles coming to the market.